Berkeley Breathed: Cartooning career

 In 2003, Breathed began the comic strip Opus, a Sunday-only strip featuring Opus the Penguin, who was one of the main characters of Bloom County.

 Several newspapers chose not to run the August 26, 2007, Opus cartoon because it might offend Muslims.

 On October 6, 2008, Breathed announced plans to discontinue all work on comic strips with the final Opus strip to run on November 2, 2008.
 Breathed planned to focus on writing children's books.
 Breathed explained that he felt that the United States was going to face "tough times", and that he wanted to end the saga of his most memorable character "on a lighter note".

 The last Opus comic strip appeared on schedule, but in what may be a comic first, the final panel required an online link.
 The final panel of the strip showed Opus sleeping peacefully in the bed depicted in the classic children's book, Goodnight Moon.
 This panel was available only online, and the Humane Society of the United States page that displayed it was later removed.

 Breathed said that he had no regrets in leaving political cartooning, as he believed the atmosphere became too bitter for him to make quality cartoons.

 In July 2015 Breathed hinted at a return to the strip when he posted a photo to Facebook of him at his computer, starting a cartoon entitled "Bloom County 2015".
 He added: "A return after 25 years.
 Feels like going home."
 The strip was later posted to Facebook.
-He subsequently began posting new Bloom County strips via Facebook, on an almost-daily basis by January 2018; (In 2016, "2015" was dropped from the new strip's name.)
+He subsequently began posting new Bloom County strips via Facebook, on an almost-daily basis by January 2018; the strip later became sporadic in frequency, sometimes going months between posts.
+(In 2016, "2015" was dropped from the new strip's name.)

 In 2021, Breathed penned a series of strips featuring characters from Bill Watterson's Calvin and Hobbes.
 Panels featured Watterson's Calvin as Spaceman Spiff and Hobbes the Tiger.

-On July 10, 2025, a new strip, entitled Bloom County Boys, first appeared on Berkeley Breathed's Bloom County Facebook page.
+On July 10, 2025, Breathed started a new strip entitled Bloom County Boys.
+It first appeared on his Bloom County Facebook page, then moved to Patreon.